Babyteeth (Therapy? album)

 Babyteeth is the first mini-album by the Northern Irish rock band Therapy?, released on 15 July 1991 on Wiiija Records.
-Tracks 1 and 3 were recorded in January 1990, with the remaining tracks recorded later that year, all at Homestead Studio in Randalstown, Northern Ireland.
+Tracks 1 and 3 were recorded in January 1990, with the remaining tracks recorded over a two day period in December that year, all at Homestead Studio in Randalstown, Northern Ireland.

 The album reached number 1 in both the UK and Irish Indie Charts.